MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-arm-templates.md

 ---
-title: Use Azure Resource Manager templates in Azure Stack Hub | Microsoft Docs
+title: Use Azure Resource Manager templates in Azure Stack Hub
 description: Learn how to use Azure Resource Manager templates in Azure Stack Hub to provision resources.
 author: mattbriggs